 No outdoor speakers or sound systems may be used.

-On-site parking may be used for temporary patio space, except the required number of designated handicap parking stalls, which must remain available for parking use.
+On-site parking may be used for temporary patio space, except the required number of designated Accessible Parking Stalls, which must remain available for parking use.

 Wheelchair access must be provided to, and throughout, the temporary patio.